SFPC/BeginningCodersBootcamp/draft/04/readme.md

 # Bootcamp 04

+15 minutes, split into groups and share homework

 ### branching, classes

 Here is an example of an animation based on asking the computer to *remember* the last position. create the bouncing screen saver (bouncing DVD logo). key take aways: